-Fats, proteins and carbohydrates (starch, fibre, sugar) that are needed for a wide range of bodily functions and processes.
+Macronutrients are fats, proteins, and carbohydrates (starch, fibre, sugar) that are needed for a wide range of bodily functions and processes.

 A mangrove is a salt tolerant tree or shrub that grows in tidal and coastal wetlands and swamps, typically in tropical and sub-tropical regions.
 They typically form mangrove forests and are globally important for biodiversity and carbon storage, and also for their role in coastal protection.

-Market liberalisation means that there is a lessening of government restrictions and regulations to the market, such that the market is primarily controlled through supply and demand
+Market liberalisation means that there is a lessening of government restrictions and regulations to the market, such that the market is primarily controlled through supply and demand.

 A Mediterranean diet is an idealised dietary pattern that has commonalities with the diets traditional to many Mediterranean countries.
 It is a diet that is primarily based on vegetables, fruits, pulses, nuts, cereals, olive oil, and fish, with moderate consumption of dairy and low to moderate amounts of meat.
 Mediterranean type diets are considered to have health conferring benefits.